 3/4 t sugar

 2/3 c mayonnaise

-Mix it up.
-Let it sit about an hour (if you can) to let the flavors blend.
+Mix all ingredients together in a small bowl.
+Let sit about an hour (if you can) to let the flavors blend.
 Serve on or with fish, steak tartare, fried fish or shellfish.
 Eat on a sandwich or serve with fries.
 Whatever you do-just eat this!